Plzeň (Pilsen), Czech Republic

 A project must be compiled and the resulting binary configuration has to be downloaded into the target device in order to put a control algorithm into operation.
 Both actions are performed directly from the REXYGEN Studio development tool.

-After an algorithm is designed, it is necessary to validate its structure, device configurations and block interconnections by a process called compilation.
-The compilation results in a creation of a binary file called binary configuration which may be downloaded into a target device.
+After an algorithm is designed, it is necessary to validate its structure, device configurations and block connections by compilation.
+The compilation results in a binary file called binary configuration which may be downloaded into a target device.
 The binary configuration is a platform/target independent file format with a .rex file name extension.
 The format of the binary configuration is optimized for fast-processing on a target device and has several consistency check mechanisms.

 A compilation is started from the Compiler menu.
 A project is compiled by selecting Compiler/Compile from the menu, clicking on the icon on the toolbar or using the F5 shortcut.